Jeunese/jeunese.github.io/docs/guidelines.md

 ### Guidelines for UI elements

 -  Use a logical order for UI elements.
 Avoid alphabetical (because it is language-dependent) unless no other order can be found.
+-  Use one word for CTA and text buttons unless there is a verb involved.
 -  Don't use "click here" on a link.
 -  Avoid using abbreviations and acronyms in UI content unless space is severely limited or the acronym is better known than the full term (for example, URL).
 -  Use "percent" without a number in column headings.